GwynHN/BIO373_2020/CommandLineBootCamp.md

     $ cd YOUR_DIRECTORY
     $ gzip Ahal.gff

-Answers will be uploaded SOMEWHERE
+Answers can be found on the server here: `/scratch/bio373_2020/data/SNPcalling/answers/CommandLineAnswers.txt`